Robotic Contact Juggling: Feedback Control for Dynamic Rolling

 \section{Feedback Control for Dynamic Rolling}

-We apply a linear quadratic regulator (LQR) to stabilize the linearized dynamics along a known trajectory~\cite{Woodruff2020}.
+We apply a linear quadratic regulator (LQR) to stabilize the linearized dynamics along the nominal trajectory $\xi_\text{nom}(t) = (\Z_\text{nom}(t), \bdV{h}_\text{,nom}(t))$ from the motion planner in Section~\ref{sec:motion_planning}~\cite{Woodruff2020}.
 LQR computes a time-varying gain matrix $\mathbf{K}_\text{LQR}(t)$ that optimally reduces the total cost for small perturbations about the nominal trajectory.
-LQR requires a cost function, and we use the one given in Eq.~\eqref{eq:cost}, where $\Z_\text{des}(t)$ is set to the nominal trajectory we are tracking $\Z_\text{nom}(t)$.
-We solve the matrix Riccati equation to find the time varying feedback control matrix $\mathbf{K}_\text{LQR}(t)$ (see Section~2.3 of \cite{Anderson2007}).
+LQR requires a cost function, and we use the one given in Eq.~\eqref{eq:cost}, where $\Z_\text{des}(t)$ is set to the nominal trajectory $\Z_\text{nom}(t)$.
+We solve the matrix Riccati equation to find the time-varying feedback control matrix $\mathbf{K}_\text{LQR}(t)$ (see Section~2.3 of \cite{Anderson2007}).